Tom Kahn: Social Democrats, USA

 I never did quite get all the organizational acronyms straight—YPSL, LID, SP, SDA, ISL—but the key words were "democratic", "labor", "young" and, until events redefined it away from their understanding, "socialist".
 Ultimately, the umbrella group became "Social Democrats, U.S.A", and Tom Kahn was a principal "theoretician."

 They talked and wrote endlessly, mostly about communism and democracy, despising the former, adoring the latter.
 It is easy today to say "anti-communist" and "pro-democracy" in the same breath.
 But that is because American foreign policy eventually became just such a mixture, thanks in part to those "Yipsels" (Young People's Socialist League), with Tom Kahn as provocateur-at-large.

 On the conservative side, foreign policy used to be anti-communist, but not very pro-democracy.
 And foreign policy liberal-style might be piously pro-democracy, but nervous about being anti-communist.
 Tom theorized that to be either, you had to be both.

 It was tough for labor-liberal intellectuals to be "anti-communist" in the 1970s.
 It meant being taunted as "Cold Warriors" who saw "Commies under every bed" and being labeled as—the unkindest cut—"right-wingers".

 Kahn worked as a senior assistant and speechwriter for Senator Henry "Scoop" Jackson, AFL–CIO Presidents George Meany and Lane Kirkland, and other leaders of the Democratic Party, labor unions, and civil rights organizations.
-He was an effective speechwriter because he was able to express ideas to an American audience, according to Wattenberg.
+According to Wattenberg, he was an effective speechwriter because he could communicate ideas to an American audience.